Home » National Day for Truth and Reconciliation Resources

 This day provides an opportunity for all staff, physicians, and community members to engage in reflection, learning, and actions that foster understanding, healing, and a commitment to Indigenous communities.

-Initiatives for Truth and Reconciliation Day
+Initiatives for National Day for Truth and Reconciliation

 There are several initiatives to raise awareness, promote education, and support Indigenous-led efforts for healing and reconciliation across the region.